Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Community recovery above the Threshold

 \end{lemma} Let us upper-bound $\mathrm{var}_{ij}(S_{ij})$ and $\mathrm{var}_{\not ij}(S_{ij})$ under the conditions~\eqref{eq:cond1} and~\eqref{eq:cond2}.
 Since $\bar p \leq \lambda+\bar q$, we have

 Similarly, since $\bar p\geq \bar q$,

 which concludes the proof of Proposition~\ref{prop:mean:variance}. \end{proof}

-\paragraph{Adding a Median-of-Means layer.} In Proposition~\ref{prop:mean:variance}, we control the mean and the variance of the clique count $S_{ij}$.
+\paragraph{Adding a Median-of-Means post-processing step.} In Proposition~\ref{prop:mean:variance}, we control the mean and the variance of the clique count $S_{ij}$.
 A concentration inequality based on a second moment Markov inequality would not be tight enough to ensure meaningful results.
 Indeed, with a second moment inequality, we can ensure a correct result only with a probability approximately $1-\sqrt{\lambda}$, which is worse than the probability $1-K^{-1}$ of correctness of the trivial estimator $\hat x_{ij}^{0}=-K^{-1}$.
 So we need a better concentration inequality.
-To avoid computing higher moments, we add a ``Median-of-Means layer'' to get concentration bounds good enough for our purpose.
+To avoid computing higher moments, we add a ``Median-of-Means post-processing step'' to get concentration bounds good enough for our purpose.